DRIVE TRAFFIC TO YOUR WEBSITE

 back to top

 Email marketing isn’t going away.
 Our inboxes are full of them and for good reason: they work.
+67% of cell phone users read email on their phone.
+Make sure your email newsletter is viewable on cell phones.

 There ARE laws governing email.
 Each marketing email must include how to unsubscribe instructions.
 Acceptable is: “reply to this email with unsubscribe in the subject line”.
 When you receive these requests you must remove the email from your mailing list.
 Being flagged as "spam" puts your email campaign at risk and getting blacklisted is a headache you want to avoid.